-FSP No. FAS 106-2, "Accounting and Disclosure Requirements Related to the Medicare Prescription Drug, Improvement and Modernization Act of 2003" (the Medicare Prescription Drug Act): Issued by the Financial Accounting Standards Board (FASB) in May 2004, FASB Financial Staff Position (FSP) No. FAS 106-2 (FSP FAS 106-2) requires entities to record the impact of the Medicare Drug Prescription Act as an actuarial gain in the postretirement benefit obligation for postretirement benefit plans that provide drug benefits covered by that legislation.
+FSP No. FAS 106-2, "Accounting and Disclosure Requirements Related to the Medicare Prescription Drug, Improvement and Modernization Act of 2003"(the Medicare Prescription Drug Act): Issued by the Financial Accounting Standards Board (the FASB) in May 2004, FASB Financial Staff Position (FSP) No. FAS 106-2 (FSP FAS 106-2) requires entities to record the impact of the Medicare Drug Prescription Act as an actuarial gain in the postretirement benefit obligation for postretirement benefit plans that provide drug benefits covered by that legislation.
 Panhandle adopted this FSP as of March 31, 2005, the effect of which was not material to its consolidated financial statements.
 The effect of this FSP may vary as a result of any future changes to Panhandle's benefit plans.

-FASB Statement No.123R, "Share-Based Payment (revised 2004)": Issued by the FASB in December 2004, the statement revises FASB Statement No. 123, "Accounting for Stock-Based Compensation," supersedes the Accounting Principal Board Opinion No. 25, "Accounting for Stock Issued to Employees" and amends the FASB Statement No. 95, "Statement of Cash Flows."
-The statement will be effective for Southern Union, Panhandle's parent company, in the first annual reporting period beginning after June 15, 2005 and will require Southern Union to measure all employee stock-based compensation awards using a fair value method and record such expense in its consolidated financial statements.
+FASB Statement No.123R, "Share-Based Payment (revised 2004)": Issued by the FASB in December 2004, the statement revises FASB Statement No. 123, Accounting for Stock-Based Compensation, supersedes the Accounting Principal Board Opinion No. 25, Accounting for Stock Issued to Employees, and amends FASB Statement No. 95, Statement of Cash Flows.
+This statement will be effective for Southern Union, Panhandle's parent company, beginning January 1, 2006, and will require Southern Union to measure all employee stock-based compensation awards using a fair value method and record such expense in its consolidated financial statements.
 Panhandle will be charged for its proportionate share of the expense recorded by Southern Union.
-In addition, the adoption of the statement will require additional accounting and disclosure related to the income tax and cash flow effects resulting from share-based payment arrangements.
+In addition, the adoption of this statement will require additional accounting and disclosure related to the income tax and cash flow effects resulting from share-based payment arrangements.
 Panhandle is currently evaluating the impact of this statement on its consolidated financial position, results of operations and cash flows.